Three warfares: United States

 In April 2014, The Pentagon released a report it which it claimed the PLA was using its three warfares strategy and warned of China's use of coercive economic inducements and other non-traditional methods to weaken the resolve of the US and its regional partners to defend the islands and oceans of the South and East China seas.
-In 2016, the Journal of Strategic Security reported that China uses the three warfares strategy to influence the international community, and the United States in particular, to forestall the development and implementation of any counter strategy to its cyber-espionage campaign which has resulted in losses of $338 billion to the United States.
+In 2016, the Journal of Strategic Security reported that China uses the three warfares strategy to influence the international community, and the United States in particular, to forestall the development and implementation of any counter strategy to its cyber-espionage campaign, which has resulted in losses of $338 billion to the United States.
 In 2020, Chinese lawyers sued the United States for covering up COVID-19, an example of three warfares being conducted as if it were a military operation.

 Xinjiang

-The three warfares doctrine has been seen to have been used in Xinjiang even though it is an internal province of China.
+The three-warfares doctrine has been seen to have been used in Xinjiang, even though it is an internal province of China.
 The use of three warfares and the concept of "social management" is a means of preserving its hold on power.
-China implemented a Social Credit System through which it collects and analyses metadata to shape and "score" the economic and social behavior of citizens.
+China implemented a Social Credit System through which it collects and analyzes metadata to shape and "score" the economic and social behavior of citizens.
 This scoring system allows for "predictive policing", enabling the state to make predictive assessments of perceived threats to its authority.